-For storing blobs, large binary files, the best approach for high availability is to use external storage such as Amazon S3 or an S3-compatible service.
+Blobs are large binary files, such as PDFs or images.
+To store blobs for high availability, use external storage such as Amazon S3 or an S3-compatible service.

-If you store blobs internally using WebDAV or NFS, these components run as single instances and you cannot scale them.
+You can also store blobs internally using WebDAV or NFS.
+These components run as single instances and you cannot scale them.
 For these deployments, use the high availability features of your IaaS to immediately recover your WebDAV or NFS server VM if it fails.
 Contact Pivotal Web Services Support if you need assistance.

-To scale vertically, ensure that you allocate and maintain enough of the following:
+To scale vertically, allocate and maintain the following:

 - Free space on host Diego cell VMs so that apps expected to deploy can successfully be staged and run.

-- Disk space and memory in your deployment such that if one host VM is down, all instances of apps can be placed on the remaining Host VMs.
+- Disk space and memory in your deployment so that if one host VM is down, all instances of apps can be placed on the remaining host VMs.

 - Free space to handle one AZ going down if deploying in multiple AZs.

-You can horizontally scale most Cloud Foundry components to multiple instances to achieve the redundancy required for high availability.
+You can horizontally scale most PWS component VMs to multiple instances for high availability.